 How do UK Power Networks and SSEN compare for warehouse solar?

 Both DNOs cover parts of the corridor.
 UK Power Networks (east of Heathrow / Slough) has slightly faster G99 connection timescales (4–8 months) but higher grid charges.
 SSEN (west of Slough through Berkshire, Hampshire, Wiltshire) has 6–12 month connection timescales but a generally less constrained network.
-We have completed installs across both DNO regions.
+The G99 process is well-established across both DNO regions.

 Does Solent Freeport status apply to all Southampton warehouses?